-In a similar way, all executable conditional memberships t: s if $C_1 \wedge \ldots \wedge C_n$ must satisfy conditions 2-3 above.
+In a similar way, all executable conditional memberships t: s if $C_1 \land \ldots \land C_n$ must satisfy conditions 2-3 above.

-In summary, therefore, we expect all executable equations and memberships in a functional module (and also in a system module) to be Church-Rosser and terminating (see Section 4.7 below, and [17, Section 10.1]) and to satisfy the above admissibility requirements.
+In summary, therefore, we expect all executable equations and memberships in a functional module (and also in a system module) to be Church-Rosser and terminating (see Section 4.7 below, and [14, Section 10.1]) and to satisfy the above admissibility requirements.